Yc-Chen/data-rewards-hub/README.md

 - Contract Address: the deployed contract address
 - The `tokenId` of the NFT

+After restarting the blockchain, reset account activities in MetaMask!

 ## Next step

 Make a UI that users can register product and see if they have a product.